Digital Innovation Hubs

 Frankfurt School Blockchain Center (FSBC) at the Frankfurt School of Finance & Management gGmbH (FS)

-Frankfurt School of Finance & Management gGmbH
+- Frankfurt School Blockchain Center (FSBC) at the Frankfurt School of Finance & Management gGmbH (FS)

 The Frankfurt School Blockchain Center (FSBC) at the Frankfurt School of Finance & Management gGmbH (FS) is a think tank, and research center which investigates implications of blockchain technology for start-ups/SMEs as well as companies and their business models.
 Amongst others, FSBC's competences and digital innovation activities are the following: